nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/workflow_encounter.md

 ## Overview ##

-The Outpatient Letter does not support any real "workflow" but uses the encounter resource to give context to the information contained in the Outpatient Letter document.
-The encounter resource represents the outpatient appointment and can contain important information such as:
+The Outpatient Letter does not support any real "workflow" but uses the encounter Resource to give context to the information contained in the Outpatient Letter document.
+The encounter Resource represents the outpatient appointment and can contain important information such as:

 - When the patient attended the appointment
 - Why the patient attended the appointment